albertovillalobos/business-directory/README.md

 Business Directory
 ==================

-Proof of concept for using a MEAN based business directory
+Proof of concept for using a MEAN based business directory.